Stamp Fairtex: ONE Warrior Series and early fights

-Stamp announced her intentions to compete in mixed martial arts in ONE Championship, with the goal of becoming a ONE World Champion in MMA as well.
+In 2019, Stamp announced her intentions to continue to compete in mixed martial arts in ONE Championship, with the goal of becoming a ONE World Champion in MMA as well.
 She made her ONE Championship promotional MMA debut against Asha Roka at ONE Championship: Dreams of Gold on August 16, 2019.
 Stamp won by submission at 1:29 of the third round via rear naked choke.
 Following the submission victory, she was given her blue belt in Brazilian jiu-jitsu by De'Alonzio Jackson.

 Stamp was next expected to face Bi Nguyen at ONE Championship: Masters of Fate on November 8, 2019.
-After dominating all three rounds with her Muay Thai-based striking, she would go on to win by unanimous decision.
+After dominating all three rounds with her Muay Thai-based striking, she won by unanimous decision.

 Stamp next faced Puja Tomar at ONE Championship: A New Tomorrow on January 10, 2020.
-Stamp went on to defeat Tomar by TKO at 4:27 of the first round via ground and pound.
+Stamp defeated Tomar by TKO at 4:27 of the first round via ground and pound.

-Leading up to her fight with Tomar, Stamp had voiced her interest in facing Mei Yamaguchi, who she said possesses high-class wrestling skills, in order to test her own skill level.
-She hopes a fight with Yamaguchi will help solidify her all-round MMA skills before she potentially challenges for a ONE World Title.
+Leading up to her fight with Tomar, Stamp voiced interest in facing Mei Yamaguchi, who she said possessed high-class wrestling skills, to test her own level.
+She said she hoped a fight with Yamaguchi would help solidify her all-round MMA skills before she potentially challenging for a ONE World Title.
 "My stand-up game is really good.
 It is strong, but my ground game still needs a lot of work," Stamp said, "I need to improve my ground game and get stronger because (reigning ONE Women’s Atomweight World Champion) Angela Lee is good all-around."

 Stamp next faced Sunisa Srisen at ONE Championship: No Surrender on July 31, 2020.
-She extended her winning streak to five with a first round TKO of Srisen.
+She extended her winning streak to five with a first-round TKO of Srisen.

 She then faced Alyona Rassohyna at ONE Championship: Unbreakable 3 on January 22, 2021.
 Despite dominating the majority of the fight, Stamp lost by submission via a last-effort guillotine choke in the closing seconds, earning her first loss in MMA competition.
 While there was initially some controversy surrounding the fight, with Stamp arguing she did not tap, media outlets generally agreed that she did tap out.